Understanding Hyperacusis and Tinnitus

 Some people have luck with other treatments not backed by solid research.
 They include acupuncture, relaxation exercises, and auditory integration therapy, a treatment in which you listen to music at different volumes during the day.

 If you decide to use sound desensitization or auditory integration therapy to deal with hyperacusis, SleepPhones® headphones have been suggested as a solution.
-As the world's most comfortable headphones for sleeping, SleepPhones® feature flat speakers in a soft, stretchy headband.
+As the world's most comfortable headphones for sleeping, SleepPhones® headphones feature flat speakers in a soft, stretchy headband.
 They're comfortable enough to wear in bed–even if you sleep on your side.
 Learn more below!